stephkananth/AR-Tetris-Starter-Code/README.md

     // Remember to delete the line when you copy and paste the code or
-    // else your program will not work properly

-    // What is the purpose of this line then? let arkit + info_sys = fun
+    // else your program will not work properly let arkit + info_sys = fun

     // Rotates the plane because by default planes are vertical